galaxyproject/training-material/topics/transcriptomics/tutorials/limma-voom_fastqs_to_counts/tutorial.md

 >     - Click `Create list`
 {: .tip}

+Take a look at one of the FASTQ files to see what it contains.

+> ### {% icon tip %} Tip: FASTQ format
+> If you are not familiar with FASTQ format, see the tutorial [here](https://galaxyproject.github.io/training-material/topics/introduction/tutorials/galaxy-intro-ngs-data-managment/tutorial.html)
+{: .tip}

 > ### {% icon hands_on %} Hands-on: Take a look at FASTQ format
 >
 > 1. Click on the collection name (`fastqs`)
->
 > 2. Click on the eye icon of one of the FASTQ files to have a look at what it contains
 >
->    > ### {% icon question %} Questions
->    >
->    > What is FASTQ format?
->    >
->    > > ### {% icon tip %} Tip: FASTQ format
->    > > If you are not familiar with FASTQ format, see the tutorial [here](https://galaxyproject.github.io/training-material/topics/introduction/tutorials/galaxy-intro-ngs-data-managment/tutorial.html)
->    > {: .tip}
->    >
->    > > ### {% icon solution %} Solution
->    > >
->    > > TODO
->    > >
->    > {: .solution}
->    >
->    {: .question}
 >
 {: .hands_on}

 ## Check raw reads

 During sequencing, errors are introduced, such as incorrect nucleotides being called.
 These are due to the technical limitations of each sequencing platform.
-Sequencing errors might bias the analysis abd can lead to a misinterpretation of the data.
-Every base sequence gets a quality score from the sequencer and this information is present in the FASTQ file. quality score of 30 corresponds to a 1 in 1000 chance of an incorrect base call.
-(A quality score of 10 is a 1 in 10 chance of an incorrect base call.)
+Sequencing errors might bias the analysis and can lead to a misinterpretation of the data.
+Every base sequence gets a quality score from the sequencer and this information is present in the FASTQ file.
+A quality score of 30 corresponds to a 1 in 1000 chance of an incorrect base call (a quality score of 10 is a 1 in 10 chance of an incorrect base call).
 To look at the overall distribution of quality scores across the reads, we can use FastQC.

 Sequence quality control is therefore an essential first step in your analysis.
-We will use similar tools as described in ["Quality control" tutorial]({{site.baseurl}}/topics/sequence-analysis): [FastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/) and [Cutadapt](https://cutadapt.readthedocs.io/en/stable/guide.html).
+We will use similar tools as described in the ["Quality control" tutorial]({{site.baseurl}}/topics/sequence-analysis): [FastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/) and [Cutadapt](https://cutadapt.readthedocs.io/en/stable/guide.html).

 > ### {% icon hands_on %} Hands-on: Check raw reads with **FastQC**
 >
 > 1. **FastQC** {% icon tool %} with the following parameters:
 >    - {% icon param-collection %} *"Short read data from your current history"*: `fastqs` (Input dataset collection)
+> 2. Inspect the WebPage output of **FastQC** {% icon tool %} for the `MCL1-DL` sample by clicking on the eye icon
 >
-> 2. Inspect the WebPage output of **FastQC** {% icon tool %} for the MCL1-DL sample
->
 >    > ### {% icon question %} Questions
 >    >
->    > 1.
-What do you think of the results?
+>    > What is the read length?
 >    >
 >    > > ### {% icon solution %} Solution
+>    > >
+>    > > The read length is 100 bp
 >    > >
 >    > {: .solution}
 >    >